nslavov/scp/computational-analysis.md

 {:.no_toc}

 {: .fs-5 .fw-300}
-This section organizes computational pipelines for the analysis of single-cell proteomics data.
-These pipelines can be used with data generated from various [methods](methods) for single-cell proteomics.
+This section organizes computational pipelines for the analysis of single-cell proteomic and [proteogenomic](https://arxiv.org/abs/2308.07465) datasets.
+These pipelines can be used with the [data](data) and [methods](methods) of this portal.

 * Will be replaced with the ToC, excluding the section header {:toc}